haallen/CarND-Traffic-Sign-Classifier-P2/writeup_template.md

 ####1.
 Describe how, and identify where in your code, you preprocessed the image data.
 What tecniques were chosen and why did you choose these techniques?
 Consider including images showing the output of each preprocessing technique.
 Pre-processing refers to techniques such as converting to grayscale, normalization, etc.

-The code for this step is contained in the fourth code cell of the IPython notebook.
+The code for this step is contained in Step 2 of the IPython notebook.

-As a first step, I decided to convert the images to grayscale because ...

-Here is an example of a traffic sign image before and after grayscaling.
+For each of the training images:
+1.) convert to greyscale
+2.) normalize the greyscale image by dividing each pixel value by 255 and subtracting 0.5
+    - results in pixel values between -0.5 and +0.5
+3.) append the normalized greyscale image to a list of preprocessed training images

+I tried different preprocessing techniques but found that the selected approach performed the best for my chosen neural network architecture.
+I would like to revisit this at some point; I feel processing the RGB or even the YUV image could lead to potentially better results.

+The above steps were repeated for validation and test data.

+For each the 5 images that were previously plotted, I plotted the preprocessed version of the image as a sanity check.
 ![alt text][image2]

-As a last step, I normalized the image data because ...

 ####2.
 Describe how, and identify where in your code, you set up training, validation and testing data.
 How much data was in each set?
 Explain what techniques were used to split the data into these sets.
 (OPTIONAL: As described in the "Stand Out Suggestions" part of the rubric, if you generated additional data for training, describe why you decided to generate additional data, how you generated the data, identify where in your code, and provide example images of the additional data)